-Mike Wyatt, Global Cyber Identity Leader at Deloitte, was interviewed for the Cybercrime Magazine podcast to discuss key trends in digital identity and their importance to consumers and organizations.
+Mike Wyatt, Global Cyber Identity Leader at Deloitte, was interviewed for the Cybercrime Magazine podcast to discuss key trends in digital identity and their importance to consumers and organisations.
 Here are the top highlights from the podcast:

 Digital identity plays a key role in delivering a better customer experience; one that is “low friction”, which means it’s faster and easier for people.
 For example, many governments are moving everyday transactions – such as renewing a driver’s license – from in-person to online.
 Digital identity makes these transactions a much more streamlined, easy experience for citizens.
 Beyond this one application, digital identity is a critical part of enterprise cybersecurity because it authenticates network and system users and enforces access rights, so people can only do what they are supposed to do.
 This helps to prevent security breaches and protects important IT systems.